Want to let chapters know you are interested in learning more about their organization? Submit a Fraternity/Sorority

 Membership Recruitment is the term used to describe how fraternities and sororities attract and pledge new members.
 Recruitment is an unending process.
 At Wittenberg, however, we have two structured periods (one each semester) of condensed recruitment events.

 A period of informal events takes place in fall for upperclass students only.
 Contact individual organizations for information on upcoming recruitment events.
 More information on individual chapter events will be posted on the Upcoming Events page and here as it becomes available.
 Fall recruitment takes place for both sororities and fraternities over the first 3-4 weeks of fall semester.
-Spring 2015 recruitment will take place during the first 3 weeks of the semester.
+Spring 2016 recruitment will take place during the first few weeks of the semester.
+A schedule with details can be found on the Upcoming Events page.

 Recruitment means meeting and making friends, in classes, sports, clubs, CDR or wherever Greek and non-Greek students interact.
 You are welcome and encouraged to ask Greek students general questions about Greek life anytime you wish.
 Get to know them and let them get to know you...you might decide to be brothers or sisters if you do!